-11.10.11 Consideration of very urgent meeting of the relevant Community Area Forum
+11.10.10 Consideration of very urgent meeting of the relevant Community Area Forum

-In exceptional circumstances, urgent applications that require activity to be taken before the next ordinary meeting of the relevant Community Area Forum, may be progressed by an authorised Officer under delegated decision.
+In exceptional circumstances, urgent applications or projects that require activity to be taken before the next ordinary meeting of the relevant Community Area Forum, may be progressed by an authorised Officer under delegated decision.
 A delegated decision will only be taken in circumstances of urgency.
 Matters where a general proposal is made between meetings will not be considered as urgent.
 Where it is agreed by the Director of Business and Resources that an urgent application may be sought, officers will seek and record the views of all CAF members, then present these views to the appropriate Chair and Vice Chair to add to the CAF member views for presentation to the authorised Officer.
 Delegated decisions must not be used to change a previous CAF decision.

-11.10.12 Changes to CAF decisions
+11.10.11 Changes to CAF decisions

 Changes to CAF decisions, e.g. withdrawal of a project must be made by the CAF at their next meeting.
 Changes to CAF decisions, e.g. agreeing additional costs incurred, should be made by the CAF at their next meeting.
-If a project has already been agreed by the CAF, then subsequent, exceptional circumstances arise that cannot wait until the next CAF, approval for additional spend must be sought from all CAF members before work commences, with the total project cost reported to the next meeting of the CAF.
+Where a project has already been agreed by the CAF, but subsequent, exceptional circumstances arise that cannot wait until the next CAF, views must be sought from all CAF members, with support from Chair and Vice Chair.
+The revised project cost will be reported to the next meeting of the CAF.